 Cleaning and consolidation of a 19th century mask from Vanuatu, Melanesia

-This post takes you behind the scenes to discover the conservation of a complex multimaterial object.
 Object Conservator, Karen Jensen and Textile Conservator, Nora Meller brought two different skill sets to solve the conservation challenges.
-During the treatment we understood more about the construction of the mask and ensured its long term preservation.
+During the treatment we understood more about the construction of the mask and ensured its long-term preservation.

 Caring for the whole collection